MrAlexSee/InterviewTopics/README.md

 INCLUDE   = -I/path/to/lib               # -I: add directory searched for header files.
 LDFLAGS   = -L/path/to/lib               # -L: add directory searched for -l.
-LDLIBS    = -lm                          # Link with library libm.a.
+LDLIBS    = -lm                          # Link with the library libm.a (static) or libm.so (shared, dynamic).
+Use -static to prevent linking with shared libraries.

 # Default rule is all.
 all: $(EXE)